jameshuang705/lambda_local/README.md

     --starting-position TRIM_HORIZON
 ```

+## Use with external services
+To enable communication with other services, ensure that the services are on the same network as the lambda handler or can otherwise communicate in some manner.
+An example of communication with an Opensearch node is provided in `compose.opensearch.yml` (note how the node and lambda handler are on the same network).

 ## Todos
-- Enable lambda handler container to communicate with external services
+- Enable lambda handler container to communicate with external services (seems to involve DNS setup)
-- Hot reloading (unsure if this is possible)
+- Hot reloading

 ## References: